allejo/PhpPulse/README.md

 ### Documentation

-I am in the process of writing extensive documentation on how to use this library, so please bear with me.
-If you would like to contribute, reach out to me.
+I've done my best to document this project and the [generated phpDoc is available](http://docs.allejo.io/PhpPulse/).
+If you'd like to help with writing documentation or tutorials, I gladly welcome contributions to [this project's wiki](https://github.com/allejo/PhpPulse/wiki).

 ### IRC